outdreamer/build-a-cure/docs/tasks/examples.md

 	                - switch to value on other extreme
 	                - switch to value at origin/average
 	                - switch to multiple values
-	                  - apply structure to multiple values (set, network, sequence)
+	                  - apply structures to multiple values (set, network, sequence)
 	              - apply opposite structures to variables
 	                - intent: subvert expectations by changing attribute to opposite value
 	                  - change metadata (name) of something good to metadata (name) of something bad